Hiwa-Shaloudegi/iBlog-spring-boot-blog-platform-app/README.md

 A lightweight **Blog Platform REST API** built with **Spring Boot** and **Spring Security**.
 It supports CRUD operations on **Posts**, **Categories**, and **Tags** — all exposed via **Swagger UI**.
-> 📌 **Note**: This project is based on a task brief from [Devtiro](https://www.youtube.com/@devtiro).
+> 📌 **Note**: This project is based on a solution originally developed by [Devtiro](https://www.youtube.com/@devtiro).
 I've implemented my own version with some changes and improvements.

 ## 🚀 Features